fireelec/fireelec.github.io/README.md

 # fireelec.github.io
-repo for fireelec wizard builds and addons
+repo for fireelec wizard,builds and addons